What Is a Trading Journal?

 Compare performance across strategies with real numbers

-Review your R multiple distribution — are you following your stops?
+Review your R multiple distribution — are you actually following your stops?

 Look at your emotional tags — which feelings correlate with losses?